jordanadrianoo/Arduino-Timer/README.md

 <img src = "Project Pictures/Mario Intro Sheet Music.PNG" width="900" height="400">

 Once the timer reaches its end goal, it will preform this mario jingle.
-The notes are as follows: E E E C E G G. Becuase a piezo plays soundwaves, it is essiential to transform each note into its soundwave equivalents and play them in order while accounting for rhythm.
+The notes are as follows: E E E C E G G. Becuase a piezo plays Wavelength, it is essiential to transform each note into its Wavelength equivalent and play them in order while accounting for rhythm.

-**Soundwave Note equivilance**
+**Wavelength Note equivilance**

 |Notes          | Wavelength (cm)|
 | ------------- | ---------------|